havazelet/covid-management/README.md

 Covid-19 management system allows you to view the list of patients in the health fund, add new clients to the system, view client details, add a picture of a patient and view statistics related to corona.

+## System-requirements

+ Before installation, make sure you have the following programs installed:
+ * mongodb
+ * npm
+ * node

 ## Installation

 To install the application, clone the repository and install the necessary dependencies using the following commands: